alirezahss88/Reinforcement-Learning-/README.md

 ## Hands-on Reinforcement learning

 The repo provides you with solutions for multiple OpenAI environments using classical reinforcement learning methods.
-So far, the Taxi-v3 and the MountainCar-v0 solutions are added.
+So far, the Taxi-v3 and the MountainCar-v0 solutions have been added.

 |Environmet| Algorithm | Model-based | Link|
 |:---------:|:-----------:|:-------------:|:---:|